k0kag3/aryionbot/README.md

 ## Bot Usage

+Users authorized to manage the channel can use the following commands (usually Admin and Moderators).

 ### `!aryion watch <aryionUsername>`

 Monitor the latest updates for a given user and notify the channel when there is a new post on Eka's Portal.